Choosing A-levels, T-levels and other post-GCSE options

 It is important to choose a place where you will be able to do the right programme for you.
 Also think about whether the school or college has a good reputation for what you want to study.

 If you decide to stay in full-time learning, you will have to decide which type of course will suit you and what subject or subjects to study.

 Apart from AS and A-levels, you could consider equivalent qualifications at level 3, such as T-levels, a BTEC or OCR course.
 These courses allow you to study a broad area of work, such as health and social care.
 Some schools and colleges offer other level-3 qualifications, such as the International Baccalaureate.

-T-levels are new courses coming in September 2020, which will follow GCSEs and will be equivalent to three A-levels.
+T-levels are new courses, which will follow GCSEs and will be equivalent to three A-levels.
 They are two-year courses and have been developed in collaboration with employers and businesses.
 Find out more about T-levels

 When making your choices, think about:

 - which subjects you enjoy learning at the moment and whether you are likely to do well in them in the future

 - how you like to learn and be assessed (for example by exams or by assignments)

 If you already have a career in health in mind, use Explore roles to find out which subjects will be useful or necessary to start a job or training.
 For some health careers, you need specific subjects at A-level or equivalent, such as one or more sciences or maths, or a social science.
 You can also get bite-size information on one or more roles by using the compare roles facility.

 You can search for courses in healthcare using our course finder and get general careers advice on the National Careers Service website.
 Make sure you also ask for advice from your teachers and careers advisers.